morris-mkak/morris-mkak/README.md

 - 👋 Hi, I’m @morris-mkak
-- 👀 I’m interested in software dev
+- 👀 I’m a junior python developer.
+- I can work on Erp implementation and tech support.
+- I am efficient in python and html rendering.
 - 📫 How to reach me via email mainakinyua84@gmail.com

 <!---